Sex Crime Defense Attorney in Orange County

 - Indecent exposure - California Penal Code Section 314

-- Internet crimes - California Penal Code Section 288.2
+- Internet solicitation of a minor - California Penal Code Section 288.2

-- Internet solicitation - California Penal Code Section 288.2
+- Prostitution/Solicitation - California Penal Code Section 647(b)

 It is a very scary thing being accused of a sex crime, and sometimes you may not know how to proceed with the next steps of your case.
 This is why you need the experienced assistance of a lawyer at the Law Office of Michael L. Guisti.
 We will help you formulate a proper defense so you can fight the charges you are facing.
 It is important to understand how you can defend yourself against these sex crime charges, and depending on each individual case, your defense may change.
 The following are possible defenses you can use when involved in a sex crime case: